nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:                |                                                                                                                                   |
 | Web client   | :question:         | There was for sure a web client a few years ago, however I'm having trouble navigating the docs to figure out if it still exists. |
 | iOS client   | :white_check_mark: |                                                                                                                                   |

+This is without a doubt the app on this list I've spent the most time with.
+Originally launched as a paid companion add-on for the Microsoft Office suite for Microsoft Tablet PCs in Office 2003 and later merged into the main suite in Office 2007, OneNote has since become the defacto notes app for users of Microsoft's Surface line of products.
+As I used a Surface Pro throughout university for note taking, I've spent _MANY_ hours across several years using OneNote for capturing lecture notes.

+It is a quite capable notes app, providing a melding of Evernote-styled UX with Microsoft Office-based text & object options, with a layering of an additional focus of pen input on top of that.
+Unfortunately, the Microsoft Office foundations underlying that provide such great options for note content also serve to kneecap one of the most important features of a multi-device notes app - the sync service.
+OneNote uses OneDrive under the hood for syncing, which already isn't ideal if you're not all-in on the Microsoft 365 ecosystem, but as best as I can tell at least as of last time I used it, they absolutely botched the implementation of it.
+Syncing is slow and janky, and trying to open OneNote on a new device is always an exercise in patience as you sit and wait _minutes_ for it to try and pull down your existing notebooks, no matter how empty the notebooks are.
+Seemingly even just an empty 100KB notebook in your account is enough to have you to deal with this.

+If I were looking for something to use with a pen on my Surface Pro, I'd pick this up again without a second thought, but I'm not.

 ## Handwritten / Canvas-based